radalin/todoist/readme.md

 # Introduction

 This is a sample project to try out something different.
-My main purpose is:
+My main purpose is: "Build a pipeline using":
-* Build a pipeline using:
-** [+] Docker composer to start services
+* [+] Docker composer to start services
-** Separate frontend and backend and use swagger for api definition (and maybe autogeranting server and client too?)
+* Separate frontend and backend and use swagger for api definition (and maybe autogeranting server and client too?)
-** Run tests after each commit
+* Run tests after each commit
-** Deploy it to somewhere
+* Deploy it to somewhere?

+I will try to focus on infrastructure a bit more then code.

+# TODOs
+* Have a db migration system?
+* ORM?
+* Make the api key security work
+* Make a new nginx server for frontend?
+* Prepare docker files for production perhaps?

 # Installation